DO-Customer-Success/docker-registry-digitalocean/README.md

-Deploy a Docker Registry on DigitalOcean with terraform
+Deploy a Docker Registry on DigitalOcean with Terraform
 =======================================================

 *Note:* This has not been tested for production use; it is recommended that you review any relevant security best practices before deploying this outside of a Development